Whisky is a translation of the Gaelic 'uisge', meaning ‘water of life’.

 Auchentoshan Distillery is a Lowland Distillery that sits on the banks of the River Clyde and is only a short journey from Glasgow's city centre.
-Auchentoshan offers tours and whisky masterclasses where you can discover all you need to know about Scotland’s national drink.
-Autumn 2017 will see the opening of 'Whisky and Chocolate' tour, which will be the first operational distillery to open in Glasgow in over 100 years.
-It will celebrate the city and country’s whisky heritage through a dedicated visitor centre, as well as producing a distinctive single malt Scotch whisky.
+Offering tours and whisky masterclasses, it's where you can discover all you need to know about Scotland’s national drink.
+Closer to Glasgow is the new Clydeside Distillery, which will be the first operational distillery to open in Glasgow in over 100 years.
+Celebrating the city and country’s whisky heritage through a dedicated visitor centre, you'll learn all about the history of whisky in Glasgow.

 There are more than 40 Highland Distilleries, including Glengoyne, which is only a short distance from Glasgow.
 Often described as Scotland’s most beautiful distillery, the picturesque Glengoyne offers tours including the 'Whisky and Chocolate' tour where the single malt is matched with chocolates from a local chocolatier.
 Masterclasses are also available where you can enjoy a day of nosing, swirling and tasting, with the chance to create your very own Glengoyne Highland Single Malt too.